>SFBA Stream Types

 The PURE 1.0 protocol has 5 steps: general site assessment, locating transects, surveying transects, photo documentation, and ancilliary data collection.
 In our study, the ancilliary data collected was a suite of riverbed sediment grain size distribution metrics.

-Details about the protocol are provided in the video at the link below:
+Details about the PURE protocol are provided in the video at the link below:

 • https://t.ly/YLCoE